n0th1n3-00X/security_prince/README.md

 I have been Acknowledged by Intel, Zenmate, Epic Privacy Browser, Eduonix & Eset for finding security vulnerabilities in their products.

+Things i am interested in learning starts from IOT Hacking, Fuzzing, Exploit Writing and the list will continue forever....

 Also a Core Member at Hackers Day, Rajasthan and an active participant at Null and Owasp Chapter, Mumbai